liamhardy742/cse15l-lab-reports/Week 4 Lab Report.md

   I pressed `<up-arrow>` three times and then pressed `<enter>`.
   Then I pressed `<up-arrow>` three times again and pressed `<enter>`.

-  For the first time, the command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` was 3 back in my command history, so pressing `<up-arrow>` three times accessed it.
+  For the first `<up-arrow>` press, the command `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` was 3 back in my command history, so pressing `<up-arrow>` three times accessed it.
+  Pressing `<enter>` ran the command.
   Then, the command `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` was 3 back in my command history, so pressing `<up-arrow>` three times accesssed it.
+  Pressing `<enter>` ran the command.
   ![Image](LapReportFourScreenshots/(5)RunningTestsSuccessfully.png)